StevenJohnston/form-submit/README.md

 #####method
   The method attribute of the form
 #####submit_data
-  js obejct to be converted to form fields
+  Array to be converted to form fields.
+Can be associative or indexed.

 ####Example
   ```javascript